python/devguide/triage/triaging.rst

 the issue.

-It is acceptable to assign an issue to someone if the issue cannot move forward without their help, e.g., they need to make a technical decision to allow the issue to move forward.
+It is acceptable to assign an issue to someone if the issue cannot move forward without their help; e.g., they need to make a technical decision on how to proceed.
 Also consult the :ref:`experts` as certain stdlib modules should always be assigned to a specific person.

 Note that in order to assign an issue to someone, that person **must** be